MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-microsoft-r-server-from-the-command-line.md

 + [Install Machine Learning Server for Windows](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-install)
 + [Install R Server 9.0.1 for Windows](https://docs.microsoft.com/machine-learning-server/install/r-server-install-windows)

-The separate windows installer for Machine Learning Server can also be used to upgrade the machine learaning components associated with the instance.
+The separate windows installer for Machine Learning Server can also be used to upgrade the machine learning components associated with the instance.
 For more information, see these links:

 + [Use SqlBindR to upgrade R](../r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md)